junxit/us-congress-code/title-16/chapter-2/sec-544n.md

 # § 544n.
 Authorization of appropriations

 - **(a)** *General authorizations* There are authorized to be appropriated for fiscal years after the fiscal year 1986 such sums as are described below; 11 So in original.
 The semicolon probably should be a colon.
   - **(1)** For the purpose of acquisition of lands, water and interests therein pursuant to sections 544 to 544p of this title: $40,000,000: Provided, That of this amount no more than $10,000,000 shall be available to acquire lands, water, and interests therein pursuant to section 544h of this title.
-Such amounts are authorized to be appropriated from amounts covered into the Land and Water Conservation Fund notwithstanding any allocation, apportionment, or limitation contained in the Land and Water Conservation Fund (16 U.S.C.
-460l–4 and following).
+Such amounts are authorized to be appropriated from amounts covered into the Land and Water Conservation Fund notwithstanding any allocation, apportionment, or limitation contained in chapter 2003 of title 54.
   - **(2)** For the purpose of providing payments to local governments pursuant to section 544l(c) of this title: $2,000,000.
 - **(b)** *Specific authorizations* There are authorized to be appropriated for fiscal years after the fiscal year 1986, effective upon concurrence on the management plan pursuant to section 544d of this title:
   - **(1)** For the purpose of construction of an interpretive center to be located in the State of Oregon, and a conference center to be located in the State of Washington: $10,000,000.